videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/interaction-in-livestream/chat.md

 }
 ```

-3. Final setp in the group chat would be to display the messages others send.
+3. Final step in the group chat would be to display the messages others send.
 For this will use the `messages` and display all the messages.

 ```js
 function ChatView() {